-Earlier this year, SEC-registered investment advisers Two Sigma Investments, LP and Two Sigma Advisors, LP paid a combined \$90 million in penalties to settle the SEC's charges that they breached their fiduciary duties by failing to reasonably address known vulnerabilities in their algorithmic investment models, and for related alleged compliance and supervisory failures.
-The case involved an employee who made unauthorized changes to model trading parameters while bypassing required approval processes.
-The settlement highlights regulatory expectations that firms using algorithmic trading models must implement proper supervisory oversight of technical personnel who typically handle algorithmic system modifications, along with robust access controls and approval processes to prevent unauthorized modifications.
+On Jan.
+16, SEC-registered investment advisers Two Sigma Investments LP and Two Sigma Advisors LP paid a combined \$90 million in penalties to settle the SEC's charges that they breached their fiduciary duties by failing to reasonably address known vulnerabilities in their algorithmic investment models, and for related alleged compliance and supervisory failures.[11]

+The case involved an employee who made unauthorized changes to model-trading parameters while bypassing required approval processes.
+The settlement highlights the regulatory expectations that firms using algorithmic trading models must implement proper supervisory oversight of technical personnel who typically handle algorithmic system modifications, along with robust access controls and approval processes to prevent unauthorized modifications.

-In addition, at the end of 2024, FINRA fined Interactive Brokers \$475,000 for segregation deficits totaling \$30 million caused by a faulty algorithm in its securities lending program, compounded by insufficient supervisory oversight, including lack of direct monitoring of the creation, launch, and testing of the algorithm.12 In August 2024, FINRA fined Brex Treasury \$900,000 for anti-money laundering program failures, including reliance on an automated identity-verification algorithm that was not reasonably designed to verify customer identities, which resulted in the approval of hundreds of deficiently vetted accounts that attempted over \$15 million in transactions using funds that failed to settle.13
+In addition, on Oct.
+22, 2024, FINRA fined Interactive Brokers \$475,000 for segregation deficits totaling \$30 million caused by a faulty algorithm in its securities lending program, compounded by insufficient supervisory oversight, including a lack of direct monitoring of the creation, launch and testing of the algorithm.[12]

+And on Aug.
+30, 2024, FINRA fined Brex Treasury \$900,000 for anti-money laundering program failures, including reliance on an automated identity-verification algorithm that was not reasonably designed to verify customer identities, which resulted in the approval of hundreds of deficiently vetted accounts that attempted over \$15 million in transactions using funds that failed to settle.[13]

-Thematically, these cases involve sophisticated firms with otherwise mature compliance programs failing to appropriately control for issues stemming from utilization of rapidly evolving technology, highlighting the growing regulatory risks associated with these technologies and the need to implement robust governance, testing, and oversight frameworks.
+Thematically, these cases involve sophisticated firms with otherwise mature compliance programs failing to appropriately control for issues stemming from the utilization of rapidly evolving technology, highlighting the growing regulatory risks associated with these technologies and the need to implement robust governance, testing and oversight frameworks.